Bronek/build-gitea/README.md

 perfectly fine to copy the resulting binary to `/usr/local/bin` and be done with it.

 Update `VERSION` inside `Makefile` to a more recent stable version when the time comes ;) and send me the pull request if I miss it.
-Similarly update `FROM` in `Dockerfile` to a more recent Golang release at the appropriate time.
+Similarly update `GO_REL` to a more recent Golang release at the appropriate time.

 The downside of not having any runtime dependencies is that the binary should be rebuilt whenever **any** of its source dependencies change.
 It is a good thing that Golang binaries build really quickly.